treselle-systems/crime_analysis_using_H2O_autoencoders/crime_model_deployment/README.md

-Few class files in the crime model deployment project setup are:
+# Crime Model Deployment

-	- CrimeController.java – Contains all APIs required to apply Model Prediction for the datasets and to pass the input
+CrimeController.java – Contains all APIs required to apply Model Prediction for the datasets and to pass the input.

-	- UtilHelper.java – Performs basic string datatype conversions.as JSON payload through POST call and as the File format in POST call.
+UtilHelper.java – Performs basic string datatype conversions.as JSON payload through POST call and as the File format in POST call.